gaetanserre/ChessAnalyzer/README.md

 Run `pip3 install -r requirements.txt`

 # Usage
-Run `python3 src/ChessAnalyzer.py gamefile [depth]`
+Run `python3 src/ChessAnalyzer.py gamefile [b/w] [depth]`

+- [n/w] is for the position of the chessboard: w means white at the bottom, b means black at the bottom.
-Default depth is 18
+- Default depth is 18.

-Works with Windows, MacOs and Linux
+Works with Windows, MacOs and Linux.

 gamefile is :
 - A PGN file (.pgn or .txt)